 With so much drama in the world, we choose not to get caught up in it and focus on our YOGA.
 We Are Yoga is here to remind you to never give up on your Yoga.
 Health is wealth, and awareness is key.

-The word Yoga means join, We Are Yoga reminds us that we are joined, we are connected.
+The root word of Yoga means to join, We Are Yoga reminds us that we are joined, we are connected.
 We work together on many levels, with ourselves and with others.
-Working together, mind & body, heart & lungs, person to person, group to group We Are Yoga.
+Working together, mind & body, heart & lungs, person to person, group to group, We Are Yoga.

 -We Are Yoga

 We Are Yoga starts at the foundation.
 We Are a Family of Yogis brought together to do good.
 From our practice WAYmat was born.
 In an effort to promote Yoga and Health we created the ” Logo Stamp” and “Free Yoga Stickers”

 Our Mission is simple.
 Raise Awareness.
 Spread Yoga, and keep Yoga schools thriving.
 We Are Yoga.
 We’re all Yoga.